EMCECS/rest-client-c/README.md

     make
     sudo make install

-This installation places the librest libraries in the /usr/local/lib directory
+This installation places the librest libraries in the /usr/local/lib directory where atmos-client-c will check for this dependency.